chromium/chromium/docs/commit_checklist.md

 Once you have obtained a Looks Good To Me (LGTM), which is reflected by a Code-Review+1 in Gerrit, from at least one owner for each file, then you have the minimum prerequisite to land your changes.
-It may be helpful to wait for all of your reviewers to approve your changes as well, even if they're not owners.
+As mentioned above, you are generally expected to wait for all of your reviewers to approve your changes as well, even if you already have OWNERS approval.
 Don't use `chrome/OWNERS` as a blanket stamp if your CL makes significant changes to subsystems.
-Click `Submit to CQ` to try your change in the commit queue (CQ), which will land it if successful.
+Click `Submit to CQ` (Commit-Queue +2) to both try your change in the commit queue (CQ) and automatically land it if successful.

 Just because your CL made it through the CQ doesn't mean you're in the clear yet.
 There might be internal non-public try job failures, or bugs that went